July 20 – 24 | Hilton Orlando | Orlando, FL

-Welcome, and thank you for your interest in submitting to the Agile2019 Conference.
+Welcome, and thank you for your interest in submitting to the Agile2020 Conference.

-To help make your experience as easy as possible, we’d like to explain how our process works, our timelines, constraints in the process, and the best ways to receive valuable feedback on your sessions, examples of a good submission, and speaker honorarium information.
+To help make your experience as easy as possible, we’d like to explain how our process works, our timelines, constraints in the process, the best ways to receive valuable feedback on your sessions, examples of a good submission, and speaker honorarium information.

-If you have questions, please email the Conference Chair at email@example.com.
+If you have questions, please email the Conference Chair.

 UNDERSTANDING THE SUBMISSION PROCESS

 We value honesty, openness, and respect, and the submission process is built around those very same values.
-Our goal is to provide the best program possible for Agile2019 by evaluating all sessions fairly, offering help and coaching when requested, and treating you as a valued contributor to the success of Agile2019.
+Our goal is to provide the best program possible for Agile2020 by evaluating all sessions fairly, offering help and coaching when requested, and treating you as a valued contributor to the success of Agile2020.

-Choosing the appropriate track is one of the most important decisions a submitter makes, as it directs your submission to the people most likely to understand and value your ideas.
-Agile2019 has 17 separate tracks to which you can submit, each having their own specific topic.
-To help you in choosing, each track has a charter that describes the purpose of that track and some questions the track is seeking to answer.
+Selecting the appropriate track is one of the most important decisions a submitter makes, as it directs your submission to the people most likely to understand and value your ideas.
+Agile2020 has 17 separate tracks to which you can submit, each having their own specific topic.
+To help you choose, each track has a charter that describes the purpose of that track and some questions the track is seeking to answer.

 - Draft submissions will not be reviewed, but the public can view and comment.
 Submitters can share the link and ask for feedback from friends and peers.
 Submitters use this state while working on their submissions.